 2. Have the applicants suffered discrimination contrary to Article 14 of the Convention read in conjunction with Article 8 (see, for example, Biao v.
 Denmark [GC], no. 38590/10, 24 May 2016; and Hode and Abdi v. the United Kingdom, no. 22341/09, 6 November 2012)?

 In its third party intervention the Migration Law Clinic addresses the second question.
-The third party intervention was submitted in July 2019.
-The case is still pending before the ECtHR.
-The intervention will be published when the ECtHR has taken a decision in the case.
+The third party intervention was submitted in July 2019 (see below for the text of the third party intervention).

 In a judgment of 22 October 2022, the ECtHR ruled that there was no violation of Article 8 ECHR and no violation of Article 14 taken in conjunction with Article 8 ECHR.